magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ## Your feedback

 [//]: # (Don&#39;t hesitate to star ThingsBoard on [github]&#40;https://github.com/thingsboard/thingsboard&#41;{:target="_blank"} to help us spread the word.)
-If you have any questions about this sample, please [contact us](mailto:service4iot@magenta.at).
+If you have any questions about this sample, please [service4iot@magenta.at](mailto:service4iot@magenta.at).